daajoe/mccompetition.org/index.md

 The workshop is also the place for developers of model counters and samplers to present their programs and the presentation of detailed results on the model counting competition.

-Further details on the competition can be found at: [Workshop on Counting and Sampling 2024](2024/mcw_description)
+We plan to organize this year's workshop as a part of the [SAT Conference 2024](http://satisfiability.org/SAT24/).
+Further details will be published at: [Workshop on Counting and Sampling 2024](2024/mcw_description)

 <!--
 # Program